-You can find a list of Frequently Asked Questions about ADIT registration, examinations and certification below.
+You can find a list of Frequently Asked Questions about ADIT registration, exams and certification below.

 A list of Frequently Asked Questions about on-screen ADIT exams can be found here.

 Please click here for a step-by-step guide to registering as an ADIT student.
 If your employer has agreed to pay for your ADIT student registration via invoice, please click here for a step-by-step guide.